 - The particular change in an object when interpolating from one master to another.

-Extrapolation is using interpolation to find a number beyond two other numbers – using a factor that is less than
+Extrapolation is using interpolation to find a number beyond the masters – using a factor that is less than

 0 or greater than